Offirmo/offirmo-monorepo/stack--current/5-incubator/active--no-pkg/bite-sized/lists/serious-memes/mental-models.md

 rebound effect https://blog.jim-nielsen.com/2024/notes-on-making-software-by-peter-van-hardenberg/
-recruiting others to support you in addressing issue resource curse -- Dutch disease https://en.wikipedia.org/wiki/Dutch_disease resource curse = the paradox of plenty https://en.wikipedia.org/wiki/Resource_curse resource Curse: Countries with an abundance of natural resources such as diamonds and fossil fuels tend to have less economic growth and worse development than countries with fewer natural resources. respect rest and vest https://news.ycombinator.com/item?id=14943146 ring theory -- 01 The person in the center ring can say anything she wants to anyone, anywhere.
+recruiting others to support you in addressing issue resource curse -- Dutch disease https://en.wikipedia.org/wiki/Dutch_disease resource Curse = the paradox of plenty: Countries with an abundance of natural resources such as diamonds and fossil fuels tend to have less economic growth and worse development than countries with fewer natural resources https://en.wikipedia.org/wiki/Resource_curse respect rest and vest https://news.ycombinator.com/item?id=14943146 ring theory -- 01 The person in the center ring can say anything she wants to anyone, anywhere.
 She can kvetch and complain and whine and moan and curse the heavens and say, "Life is unfair," and, "Why me?"
 That's the one payoff for being in the center ring.
 Everyone else can say those things too, but only to people in larger rings.